 Dday's Boom support has progressed far enough that it has now implemented the changed Boom behaviour in question and hence suffers this bug (when previously, it obviously didn't, due to lack of Boom support).

 Other Boom supporting port's have dealt with the issue through optional and/or forced compatibility options when running the map.
 Dday doesn't yet feature a compatibility option for dealing with it however.

-#1 Updated by sonicdoommario over 6 years ago
+#1 Updated by sonicdoommario about 7 years ago